starchildluke/astro/src/pages/post/back-on-twitter.md

 - '[Twitter](https://twitter.com/LukeDavisSEO)'
 ---

-After nearly a month off, I've reactivated my main account.
+After nearly a month off, I've reactivated my main Twitter account.
 The main reason was so I could get more people reading my blog posts.
 I still hate being on there and don't plan to jump back in, start reading tweets and talking to folks.
 Nobody noticed I was gone so that suits me fine.